 At times the medical advice provided for a student may be in variance with the school's recommendations.
-In all cases, the school nurse is the final arbiter and, if necessary in discussion with the Superintendent, will signal when a child is "safe" to return to school.
+In all cases, the school nurse is the final arbiter and, if necessary in discussion with the Head of School, will signal when a child is "safe" to return to school.